 Malcolm Tight is Professor of Higher Education at Lancaster University, having previously worked at the University of Warwick, Birkbeck College and the Open University.
 His current research focuses on mapping and evaluating the state of higher education research worldwide.
-Malcolm is Editor of two journals, Assessment and Evaluation in Higher Education and Tertiary Education and Management, and of two book series, International Perspectives on Higher Education Research and Theory and Method in Higher Education Research (with Jeroen Huisman).
+Malcolm is Editor of the journal, Assessment and Evaluation in Higher Education, and of two book series, International Perspectives on Higher Education Research and Theory and Method in Higher Education Research (with Jeroen Huisman).
 He was a member of the REF Education Sub-Panel in 2014.

 Contact Malcolm: firstname.lastname@example.org